 U.S. government contracts generally are subject to FAR, agency-specific regulations that supplement FAR, such as the Department of Defense's Federal Acquisition Regulations, and other applicable laws, security requirements, and regulations.
 These regulations impose a broad range of requirements, many of which are unique to U.S. government contracting, including various procurement, import and export, security, contract pricing and cost, contract termination and adjustments, mandatory disclosure, and audit requirements.
 We have recently had an inadvertent failure to comply with certain of these regulations, agency or government entity processes or opinions, and requirements, including import or export laws.
-This recent failure has not yet resulted in an inability to acquire or retain government contracts, reductions of the value of contracts, contract modifications or termination, the inability to bill and collect receivables from customers, or the assessment of penalties and fines that could lead to suspension or debarment from U.S. government contracting or subcontracting.
-However, this recent failure or any future failure to comply with such regulations, agency or governmental entity processes or opinions and requirements could result in reductions of the value of contracts, contract modifications or termination, the inability to bill and collect receivables from customers, the assessment of penalties and fines, or suspension or debarment from U.S. government contracting or subcontracting.
+This recent failure has not yet resulted in an inability to acquire or retain government contracts, reductions of the value of contracts, contract modifications or termination, the inability to bill and collect receivables from customers, or the assessment of penalties and fines that could lead to suspension or debarment from U.S. government contracting.
+However, this recent failure or any future failure to comply with such regulations, agency or governmental entity processes or opinions of the value of contracts, contract modifications or termination, the inability processes or opinions and requirements could result in reductions of the value of contracts, contract modifications, agency or governmental entity processes or opinions and requirements could result in reductions of the value of contracts, contract modifications or termination, the inability to bill and collect receivables from customers, the assessment of penalties and fines, or suspension or debarment from U.S. government contracting or subcontracting.
 As a result, our business operations and future prospects could be adversely affected if we are unable to retain or acquire contracts with government entities, which is a significant customer base for us.